maxkapur/maxkapur.github.io/_posts/2050-04-09-need-smartphone.md

 Reasons (excuses?) that I cannot
 [downgrade to a dumbphone](https://www.nytimes.com/2025/02/01/opinion/how-quit-smartphone-addiction.html):

 - 2FA apps.
-You can set up a generic TOTP program on your computer, but that's not very convenient, and some organizations explicitly require you to use Microsoft or Google Authenticator.
+You can set up a generic TOTP program on your computer, but that’s not very convenient, and some organizations explicitly require you to use Microsoft or Google Authenticator.
 (I don’t know how they enforce this given that the algorithm for generating TOTP codes from the secret is an open